christopherwoodall/huntr-interview-questions/solutions/ray-cwe-502-hard/README.md

 ## Overview
 ### Description
-This is an RCE exploit for Ray 2.9.1.
+This is an RCE for Ray 2.9.1.
 The exploit is a deserialization attack that allows an attacker to execute arbitrary code on the target machine.
 The attack is performed by sending a malicious serialized object to the Ray service.
-The service deserializes the object and executes the code contained within it.

 ### Rating
 The vulnerability has been rated as `Critical` with a CVSS score of `9.8`.
 This is because the vulnerability is remotely exploitable and allows an attacker to execute arbitrary code on the target machine.